AlCormack/GauiX3L/README.md

 * X3 Main Blade Grips Parts Upgrade Pack (for 3 Blade)

 For esc I tried the Hobbywing 50 but the telemetry setup is not great on it as it required a j-log to get the info I needed on PWM, and head speed.
 It also did not have a current sensor, so a MUI50 was needed too.
 A lot of extra electronics to fit in a small heli!
 YGE came out with their telemetry line.
 So I took out the Hobbywing (it has now gone in a standard X3 since) and put in a Yge 65lvt esc.
 This outputs directly to the Jeti RX and has a current sensor built in.
 Really nice esc, that also has an anti-spark setup.
 I use 5mm bullets as there is not much space for connector choice and this allows the positive to go one side and the negative the other of the frame.
 Since its launch Scorpion has now added an 80amp Tribunus, and I have had great success with the 200amp version on my R5 (destroyed 2 other brand esc's previously).
-If this was out at the time I would have picked this as I am a huge fan of Georges, Tony and Scorpion as a whole, for all the fantastic support they provide in this hobby.
+If this was out at the time, I would have picked this as I am a huge fan of Georges, Tony and Scorpion as a whole, for all the fantastic support they provide in this hobby.

-For main blades I have tried the Rail 326's but they did not max out the esc even with a high pitch setup.
+For main blades I have tried the Rail 326's but they did not max out the esc/motor even with a high pitch setup.
 I then tried the RotorTech 360mm 3 blade's.
 They were ok but I got a couple of very bad pitch ups and the heli was not stable at high speed.
 I then ordered two pairs of 363mm XBlades and used three of them.
 They turned out to really nice at high velocity, high RPM(3650) and high pitch angles (15 deg).
 For the tail blades I am using the Switch 60mm blades.

-To get the head speed I wanted I needed a 14 tooth pinion.
-With a 5mm hole.
+To get the head speed I wanted I needed a 14 tooth pinion, with a 5mm hole.
 Turned out this was not easy to find.
 Lynx had some end-of-line ones still in stock but they had the smaller 3mm hole.
 So ordered a bunch of them and got some 5mm drills and got my dad to use his lathe to drill out the centre.

 Getting the pitch of all three blades was not simple so ended up making my own turnbuckles.
 So ordered up some 3mmx25 titanium turnbuckles from a RC Car supplier.
 Drilled and Tapped Gaui ball ends to cope with 3mm thread (left and right threads).
 I use the Soko heli tool to get the setup all spot on (with the phone app to hand-hold me through all the setup steps.